The TOTOLINK T10 Smart Home Wi-Fi System is arguably one of the most affordable Wi-Fi mesh systems on the market.

 On the front, each T10 unit has a T button, with two purposes:

 - If you press and hold it for three seconds, that will start the process to sync the unit together into a mesh system.

 - If you press and hold this button for five seconds, that will reset the unit to factory default.

-Since it’s quite hard for one — for me at least — to precisely gauge the duration of a few seconds, you can easily make mistakes with this button.
-I accidentally pressed on this button multiple times while plugging in a network cable.
+Since it’s pretty challenging for one — for me at least — to precisely gauge the duration of a few seconds, you can easily make mistakes with this button.
+I accidentally pressed this button multiple times while plugging in a network cable.

 By the way, if you have a toddler, make sure to place the T10 out of their reach.
 Else, don’t be surprised if somehow your Wi-Fi network suddenly went haywire.
 There’s a reason why in all other routers, the reset button is recessed and hidden.

 The T10’s interface (and its Quick Setup Guide booklet) is poorly written.
 English is not my first language, so it’s not my place to criticize anyone’s writing, but the T10’s case is that bad.
 It is consistently unclear and, overall, not helpful.

 That said, don’t expect much help from the instructions.
 But if you’re familiar with setting up a router with a web interface, the T10 is not hard to set up at all.